 - Avoid sarcasm.

 The truly toxic will find this sort of relentless positivity utterly boring and will lose interest in you and move on to the next victim.
+Now, a warning: if any of this person’s behavior, towards you or anyone else, veers into workplace bullying territory, seek help.

 Toxic People Avoidance-Tactic #2: Don’t Drink